 The leading French historian, according to Momigliano, is Marc Bloch, who steered his disciples toward rural history and social history.
-The researches of this school are carried out with “the utmost minuteness.”
+The researches of this school (the Annales School) are carried out with “the utmost minuteness.”

 Momigliano mentions German historians who were influenced, not by a historian, sociologist, or philosopher, but by a poet, Stefan George.
 Momigliano speaks of “the cult of the hero-leader in the circle of Stefan George,” and he says that George started a movement “to reinterpret the whole of European history in terms of great personalities.”17 The historian Ernst Kantorowicz was influenced by George, and was a member of his circle.18

-Momigliano says that Werner Jaeger was a leader of a German movement to develop a new humanism — sometimes called the “third humanism” (I suppose the first was Greek, the second Renaissance).
+Momigliano says that Werner Jaeger was a leader of a German movement to develop a new humanism — sometimes called the “third humanism” (the first being the humanism of the Renaissance, the second being 19th-century German humanism).
 This movement disappeared soon after the Nazis came to power.
 Jaeger is best known for his three-volume work Paideia, a study of Greek culture and education (Momigliano calls it “a history of Greek thought”19).